kt3k/stubbatti/README.md

 get('/abc', 'hello world');
 ```

-And if you run the command `stubbatti` then stubbatti server starts listening on port 28987 (for default) and will serve the string `hello world` when the path `/abc` requested.
+And if you run the command `stubbatti` then stubbatti server will start listening on port 28987 (for default) and will serve the string `hello world` when the path `/abc` requested.

 # LICENSE